snarfed/bridgy-fed/README.md

 The symlinks are necessary because App Engine's `vendor` module evidently doesn't follow `.egg-link` or `.pth` files. :/

-To deploy to App Engine, run:
+To deploy to the production instance on App Engine - if @snarfed has added you as an owner - run:

 ```sh
 gcloud -q app deploy --project bridgy-federated *.yaml